jtremback/cross-chain-validation/spec/valset-update-protocol.md

 ## State Machine for Multiple Validator Set Change demands

-Note that "multiple" signalizes that more than one demand of the change validator set demand is committed in a block at the baby blockchain.
+Note that "multiple" signalizes that more than one demand of the change validator set type is committed in a block at the baby blockchain.
-If that happens, only the last demand takes place, i.e., only the validator set specified in the last demand becomes the validator set of the baby blockchain.
+If that happens, all updates take place.

-The only difference from the "single" validator set change case is that the unbonding should start for "ignored" validator set changes.
+Note that some updates might not be visible, i.e., their effect might be hidden by subsequent demands.

-The image below illustrates this.
+The image below illustrates this case.
 ![image](../images/data_flow_2.png)